xulihang/xulihang.github.io/_posts/2014-02-22-android-port-rom.md

 Zip LEWA and flash it.
 If you port well, then it should boot.

-Some advice:
+#Some advice:

-Beycond Compare is a excellent tool in windows.Use it properly and found the differences.There must be some diffences that cause your rom not bootable.
+Beycond Compare is a excellent tool in windows.
+Use it properly and found the differences.
+There must be some diffences that cause your rom not bootable.
 My guide is not universal,but you are flexible and smart.